StefanBujor05/Turn-Based-RPG/README.md

 # Turn-Based RPG

-Turn based battles between different classes with distinct abilities.
+You find yourself having to battle an opponent to the death.

+Pick 1 out of the abilities available and fight your opponent.

+Current options are:
+- Knight
+- Wizard
+- Vampire

+Each class has unique attacks as well as passive abilities and effects.

+Uses simple terminal controls.

+TODO:
+- Finish wizard abilities and passives.
+- Add 4th class.
+- Fix bug when ability is unusable, but still affects the opponent.

 ### Tema 0

-- [ ] Nume proiect (poate fi schimbat ulterior)
+- [X] Nume proiect (poate fi schimbat ulterior)
-- [ ] Scurtă descriere a temei alese, ce v-ați propus să implementați
+- [X] Scurtă descriere a temei alese, ce v-ați propus să implementați

 ## Tema 1